-Everything you need to know about your Equifax credit score and report.
+Everything you need to know about your Equifax credit score and report plus what affects it.

 What is an Equifax Score?

 Equifax takes everything it knows about you (what’s in your credit file) and boils it down to a number.
 If you have a good score, you can usually get a loan, credit card or mortgage.

 It’s important to know, while lenders will look at your credit score, they also have their own criteria for potential customers.

 What does a Equifax credit score look like?

 Each credit reference agency has its own scoring system.
 Equifax scores range from 0 to 1,000: the higher your score the better your chances of obtaining credit.

 Depending on your score, you’re said to have excellent, very good, good, fair or poor credit:

 |Equifax credit score||Equifax credit rating||What this means for you|